scott-griffiths/bitstring/doc/introduction.rst

 The module comes with comprehensive unit tests.
 To run them yourself use your favourite unit test running method, mine is::

-    nosetests -w test
+    python -m unittest discover

-which should run all the tests (over 400) and say OK.
-If tests fail then either your version of Python isn't supported (you need Python 2.6, 2.7 or 3.x) or something unexpected has happened - in which case please tell me about it.
+which when run in the `test` folder should run all the tests (over 400) and say OK.
+If tests fail then either your version of Python isn't supported (you need Python 2.7 or 3.x) or something unexpected has happened - in which case please tell me about it.